zoskar/PCYB/README.md

 * Device lock

 ## Testing
+Our testing was based on guidelines made by [OWASP Mobile Application Security](https://mas.owasp.org/) and described in [OWASP MASTG ebook](https://mas.owasp.org/MASTG/).
 During the testing phase we managed to simulate 5 types of behaviours which the system detects.

 ### Root detection (Android emulator)